shagu/ShaguPremium/README.md

-# Classic-Wow.org
+# ShaguPremium

-The project "Classic-WoW.org" is a small CMaNGOS based but closed source, german PvE server with lots of custom features, that calls itself blizzlike.
+This addon, formerly known as "Classic-Wow.org" has been renamed to "ShaguPremium" in order to avoid any conflicts with the project for which it was made for.
+The project "Classic-Wow.org" is a small CMaNGOS based but closed source, german PvE server with lots of custom features, that calls itself blizzlike.

 * 2x Rates (up to 4x rates on events)
 * 2x Rates on professions